Fourth of July sales are in full swing — see all the deals worth celebrating now

 - Best Buy: The mega retailer is offering savings across categories including home appliances, TVs, laptops and more.

-- JCPenny: The department story is closing many locations, and thus is offering a range of discounts on everything from rugs to dresses and swimwear for July 4.
+- JCPenney: The department story is offering a range of discounts on everything from rugs to dresses and swimwear for July 4.

 - Home Depot: The home retailer has summer savings on everything you need to be outdoors for the season, including patio items, grills, lawn care, tools and more.